proycon/foliadocserve/README.rst

 Here we change the text of a word::

- IN somegroup/mydoc EDIT t WITH text = "house" FOR mydoc.word.45
+ EDIT t WITH text = "house" FOR mydoc.word.45

 Here we edit or add (recall that EDIT falls back to ADD when not found and there is no further selector) a lemma and check on text content::

- IN somegroup/mydoc EDIT lemma WITH class "house" FOR w WHERE text = "house" OR text = "houses"
+ EDIT lemma WITH class "house" FOR w WHERE text = "house" OR text = "houses"

 You can use WHERE text on all elements, it will cover both explicit text content as well as implicit text content, i.e. inferred from child elements.
 If you want to be really explicit you can do::

- IN somegroup/mydoc EDIT lemma WITH class "house" FOR w WHERE (t HAS text = "house")
+ EDIT lemma WITH class "house" FOR w WHERE (t HAS text = "house")

 **Advanced**: